kimrenie/kimrenie.github.io/_posts/2021-09-28-docker-basics-blog2.md

     [x] run component
     [ ] distribution component

-- Containers are real and live enviroments that are interactable with users and adminstrators.
+- Containers are real and live environments that are interactable with users and administrators.
 These environments can host applications that are abstracted from After creation, our Docker Containers (environments) are able to start up, stop, run, be moved, and be deleted.

 ## Docker Engine
     [x] build component
     [x] run component
     [x] distribution component

-- With these three components working in conjuntion, a service called the `Docker Engine` (or the Docker Daemon) is able to run on the user's host machine and performs all the actions necessary in order to build, run, and distribute the selected Docker Container.
+- With these three components working in conjunction, a service called the `Docker Engine` (or the Docker Daemon) is able to run on the user's host machine and performs all the actions necessary in order to build, run, and distribute the selected Docker Container.
 This daemon is able to listen for Docker API request and manages Docker's tools for the client.

 <br />